• Skip to primary navigation

 Do you like this recipe?

-The German beef soup or Rindfleischsuppe with bone marrow dumplings, vegetables, noodles, and egg custard is comforting and delicious.
+The German beef and dumpling soup or Rindfleischsuppe with bone marrow dumplings, vegetables, noodles, and egg custard is so delicious.

 Print Pin Share GrowSaved!
 Rate